The Captain's pain morphed into anger.

 "And that is why, like Osho, I see in it a certain beauty, which is no longer there in love.
 And I wish to talk about it."

 "Isn't it counter intuitive then," she argued back, "to teach kids about hate, if teaching may adulterate it?
 Ironical, isn't it, that your own teaching will defeat the purpose of your teaching?"

 "The purpose of education is to enlighten," he replied simply.
 "To replace an empty mind with an open one.
 Most educators fail to achieve this.
 Should we stop educating then?
 Or should we strive to become better educators?"

 "The problem lies in what we are teaching, and in how we are teaching it.
 The solution lies in changing that mix, not in stopping education itself.
 That would be like killing the patient, to eliminate their pain."

 "Knowledge empowers us.
 It frees us.
 From ignorance, from bondage, from dependence.
 I want my loved ones to have this freedom.
 Even though I know, it'll cost me their obedience.
 Freedom doesn't come for free, you see."

 "It comes at a price.
-If I want you to have free will, I must be prepared that you may not necessarily do what I want you to do.
+If I want you to have free will, I must be prepared that you may do what I may not want you to do.
 That is the price I must pay to give you your freedom.
 I am prepared to pay that price.
 Because I want you all to be free."

 "Knowledge sets you free.
 Gives you options.
 Helps you make informed decisions.
-Even though, having the ability to make informed choices doesn't guarantee that the choices made will always be right.
+Although, having the ability to make informed choices doesn't guarantee that the choices made will always be right.
 Or ethical."